 The seat can be adjusted forward and back.
-Move the lever towards the left, position the seat as desired, and release the lever to lock the seat in position.
+Move the lever forward, position the seat as desired, and release the lever to lock the seat in position.

 Ignition Switch

 The ignition switch starts and stops the engine, it has three positions: